aptech/docs/docs/sslib/ssgetbic.rst

 Purpose
 ----------------

-Computes the Schwarz’ Bayesian information criterion from loglikelihood.
+Computes the Schwarz’s Bayesian information criterion from loglikelihood.

 Format
 ----------------